-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

 Improving your score

-Know your FICO score
+Getting your credit score

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.